Fairfield Offices

 The Fairfield Heritage Centre is situated on Govan Road, Glasgow, Scotland.
-Built as the offices of Fairfield Shipbuilding and Engineering Co Ltd between 1889 and 1891 the building was used as the principal offices for successive owners of the adjacent shipyard until 2001, when it was vacated by BAE Systems Marine.
+Built as the offices of the Fairfield Shipbuilding and Engineering Company between 1889 and 1891 the building was used as the principal offices for successive owners of the adjacent shipyard until 2001, when it was vacated by BAE Systems Marine.
 After deteriorating unused for eight years it was bought by social enterprise charity Govan Workspace in 2009.
 Following a restoration costing over £5.8m it was re-occupied as a heritage centre and commercial offices in 2013.

 Heritage Centre and Offices

 The Fairfield Heritage Centre includes the former boardroom, management offices and directors dining room as well as the main entrance and lobby.
 18,000 sq. m of modern office suites are located in the former drawing offices on the first floor and the former counting house on the ground floor.

 The heritage area, which is free to visit 7 days 1pm to 4pm, tells the story of over 150 years of shipbuilding at the yard using artefacts, graphic panels, interactive media and audio-visual presentations.
-Exhibits and information address technical innovation, the period of building ships to contest the Blue Riband for fastest Atlantic crossing, the two world wars, the 1960s Fairfield Experiment in management/labour relations and the Upper Clyde Shipbuilders, Govan Shipbuilders and Kvaerner Govan eras.
+Exhibits and information address technical innovation with the pioneering development of the compound steam engine, the period of building passenger liners to contest the Blue Riband for fastest transatlantic crossing, the two world wars, the 1960s Fairfield Experiment in management/labour relations and the Upper Clyde Shipbuilders, Govan Shipbuilders, Kvaerner Govan and BAE Systems eras.
 In 2006, BAE Systems launched the 750th vessel to be built at Fairfield.
 The shipyard was originally built on the former Fairfield farm between 1864 and 1871.

 It is situated on Govan Road, Glasgow, opposite Elder Park, 200 metres west of the Pearce Institute and 300 metres west of Govan subway station and bus interchange.